A Guide to Choosing the Right Lab

 Choosing the right lab can be a daunting task.
 Especially if you’re planning to stay for the long-haul.
 Whether you’re totally set or about to flip a coin.
 Here are some things to consider before you take that leap of faith.

 The People – One of the key features of a lab are the people in it.
 No matter how much you like the research, things can really turn sour if you don’t gel with the students, post-docs and technicians in the lab.
 Every lab has its own culture.
 So, before you decide if a lab is right for you, ask yourself, what do you bring to the table?
 What new perspective and skills do you have?
-These are the people you are going to be spending most of your time with, day-in and day out, so there must also be a mutual sentiment–they should like you as much as you like them.
+These are the people you are going to be spending most of your time with, day-in and day out, so there must also be a mutual sentiment–although a little bit of discourse is always healthy.

 The Supervisor – Your supervisor plays a key role in your development as a scientist, so before you sign on the dotted line there are a few things you should consider about your PI.
 What kind of supervisor are they?
 Are they very hands-on technical mentors who will guide your experimental design?
 Or, do they look for more independent workers?
 Do they have other administrative duties?
 Do they have the kind of connections perhaps in the industry that you’re also interested in?
 What is their track record with students who have graduated?
 Is this someone you have had meaningful conversations with that can provide genuine advice?